Sung Yu-ri

 Sung Yu-ri (born March 3, 1981) is a South Korean actress and singer.
-She made her entertainment debut in 1998 as a member of the now-defunct K-pop group Fin.K.L.
+She made her entertainment debut in 1998 as a member of the K-pop group Fin.K.L.
 Sung turned to acting in 2002, starring in television dramas such as Thousand Years of Love (2003), The Snow Queen (2006), Hong Gil-dong (2008), and Feast of the Gods (2010).

 Early life and education

 Sung was born in 1981 in Tübingen, Baden-Württemberg, West Germany.
 Her father Sung Jong-hyun, a prominent professor of theology at the Presbyterian College and Theological Seminary, was studying at the time in West Germany.
 Sung's family returned to South Korea when she was four years old and she grew up in Gangdong District, Seoul.
 She attended Myung Elementary and Middle School, and Kwang Nam High School, and graduated from Kyung Hee University with a Post Modern Music major in 2005.